Colorectal Cancer, Metastatic or Recurrent - What Happens

 - Rectal cancer may spread directly to the lungs, bypassing the liver.

-after their cancer was discovered.
-For people who have colorectal cancer that has spread farther away to other parts of their bodies, the rate is 11%.
-This means that 11 out of 100 people are still alive 5 years or longer after their cancer was discovered.
+- Is 12% for people whose cancer has spread farther away to other parts of their bodies.
+1 This means that about 12 out of 100 people are still alive 5 years or longer after their cancer was discovered.

 These numbers are taken from reports that were done at least 5 years ago, before newer treatments were available.
 So the actual chances of your survival are likely to be higher than these numbers.